cyberphor/knowledge-base/cloud/security/README.md

 Security is a process for ensuring assets are used by authorized personnel in accordance with organizational policies.

 ## Shared Responsibility Model
 The Shared Responsibility Model (SRM) is a cloud security policy.
 It separates cloud security responsibilities between Cloud Security Providers (CSPs) and organizations based on service classes (e.g., IaaS, PaaS, and SaaS).
+CSPs are responsible for security *of* the cloud, customers are responsible for security *in* the cloud.

 ![SRM.png](/cloud/security/SRM.png)

 ## Risk Management